-Other long-term liabilities increased by \$45.9 million at May 31, 2016 as a result of a contribution increase for postemployment benefit other than pension (OPEB) costs of \$17.1 million, Advances for Construction for \$1.5 million, and the net pension liability of \$27.3 million as a result of the adoption of GASB 68.
+Other long-term liabilities increased by \$45.9 million at May 31, 2016 as a result of a contribution increase for postemployment benefit other than pension (OPEB) costs of \$17.1 million, advances for construction for \$1.5 million, and the recognition of the net pension liability of \$27.3 million as a result of the adoption of GASB 68.

 GASB No. 45 establishes guidance for the financial reporting of OPEB cost over a period that approximates employees' years of service.
-Under GASB No. 45, based on an actuarial valuation, an annual required contribution (ARC) is determined by the Authority.
+Under GASB No. 45, based on an actuarial valuation, an ARC is determined by the Authority.
 The ARC is the sum of (a) the normal cost for the year (the present value of future benefits being earned by current employees) plus (b) amortization of the unfunded accrued liability (benefits already earned by current and former employees but not yet provided for), using an amortization period of not more than 30 years.
 To the extent that the Authority contributes an amount less than the ARC, a net incremental OPEB obligation will result, which is required to be recorded as a liability on its financial statements.

 GASB No. 45 does not require that the unfunded liability actually be funded, only that the Authority account for the unfunded accrued liability.
 However, beginning in 2012, in an effort to mitigate possible future rate impacts related to any expected legal legislation, the Authority has established an undedicated reserve for this purpose.
-As of May 31, 2016, the undedicated reserve is \$17.0 million.
-During the fiscal year ending May 31, 2016 the Authority contributed \$7.0 million to this reserve.
+As of May 31, 2017 and 2016, the undedicated reserve is \$25.2 million and \$17.0 million, respectively.
+During the fiscal years ended May 31, 2017 and 2016 the Authority contributed \$8.2 million and \$7.0 million to this reserve, respectively.

-The financial statements at May 31, 2016, include a liability for postemployment benefits other than pension in the amount of \$126.7 million.
+The financial statements at May 31, 2017 and 2016 include a liability for postemployment benefits other than pension in the amount of \$144.7 million and \$126.7 million, respectively.